neur0n-7/Virtual-Cube/README.md

 > [!IMPORTANT]
 > You need to have Python installed on your system in order to run Virtual Cube.
 > You can download it [here](https://www.python.org/downloads/).
-> If you are still unable to run it, try specfically downloading version 3.12.4.
+> If you are still unable to run it, try specifically downloading version 3.12.4.

 Requires modules pygame and numpy.
 If they are not installed, the program will install them on your system with `os.system()`.

 `config.py` contains the constants needed to run `main.py`.
-To change any settings of Virutal Cube, you can edit `config.py`'s settings to your desire.
+To change any settings of Virtual Cube, you can edit `config.py`'s settings to your desire.

 ## Instructions
 <ul>